Skip to main content

 If it were interface List<E> rather than interface List<E extends @Nullable Object> then NumberList<E extends @Nullable Number> implements List<E> would not be legal.
 That's because interface List<E> is short for interface List<E extends Object>.
 Inside @NullMarked, plain Object means "Object reference that can't be null".
 The <E extends @Nullable Number> from NumberList would not be compatible with <E extends Object>.

-The implication of all this is that every time you define a type variable like E you need to decide whether it can represent a @Nullable type.
+The implication of all this is that every time you define a type variable like E you need to decide whether it can be substituted with a @Nullable type.
 If it can, then it must have a @Nullable bound.
-Most often this will be <E extends @Nullable Object>.
+Often this will be <E extends @Nullable Object>.
 On the other hand, if it can't represent a @Nullable type, that is expressed by not having @Nullable in its bound (including the case of not having an explicit bound at all).
 Here's another example:

 @NullMarked